WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-18-Diary-of-a-developer-making-some-time-for-test-lists.markdown

 > - is every choice eventually picked -> is random range truly respected

 _This one is a repeat of the method  __GetRandomExample_choicefourvalues__, but I kept it here to consider other possibilities.
-It also inspired the follow questions._
+It also inspired the following questions._
 > - how "random" is the distribution?
 >